 magine you’re standing on a cliff with your colleagues, looking out at the sea.
 Some of your colleagues have their binoculars pointed straight down at the beach.
 You may be looking out at a ship on the horizon.
 Others are looking past the horizon.
 We experience a "horizon conflict" when we take responsibility for different horizons.

 In health care, we’ve long managed these conflicting views.
 There are those of us who care for the patient right in front of us; those of us planning for the patient three, five, or 10 years from now; and those of us toggling back and forth between both ways of seeing.
-But the conflict is more jarring now as we continue to face the pandemic.
+But the conflict continues to be jarring as we work our way out of the pandemic.
 While some are ready to move on and get back to life as usual, others are overwhelmed, unable to return to pre-pandemic priorities.
 It's important to acknowledge and support both.

 We can acknowledge and recognize.